MoMarky/eye-tracking-system-for-radiologists/README.md

 - Eye tracking module.
 We added the interface of tobii eye tracker, so that the eye tracker can run and collect the radiologists' eye movement data at the same time.

+- Data saving.
+The state of medical image at all times is saved as a csv file, which contains data such as the system timestamp, the current image position, image size, etc.

 ## Build
 **1. You should download the ClearCanvas source code and compile it.**